moderndatacompany/dataos.info/docs/interfaces/bifrost/index.md

 DataOS enforces a zero default denial stance, requiring users must explicitly request access to perform any action within the system.
 It establishes a continuous authorization mechanism, where access permissions are dynamically evaluated each time a user attempts an action.
 Access is granted only if the user has the requisite permissions at that precise moment.
 Bifrost is a tool to implement this philosophy,  backed by Heimdall, the governance engine of DataOS implementing Attribute-Based Access Control (ABAC).

-Understanding how Bifrost works involves focusing on key concepts that are defined as followings:
+Understanding how Bifrost works involves focusing on key concepts that are defined as following:

 ## User